koenmetsu/my-wintersmith-blog/blog/contents/articles/2010/09/10/new-code-contracts-extension-see-contracts-in-intellisense/index.md

+---
+title: "New Code Contracts Extension: See Contracts in Intellisense"
+author: koenmetsu
+date: 2013-09-10 12:00
+template: article.jade
+---

 <span style="font-family:Times New Roman;font-size:12pt;">Code Contracts just got a whole lot better with a brand new extension for Visual Studio 2010!
 </span>